-- Linseed oil : Linseed oil is obtained by pressing the seeds of the flax plant.
-After filtering a clear golden yellow liquid remains. - Gum rosin : Rosin is obtained by wounding pine trees.
-The crude gum is collected and is separated into turpentine and rosin by distillation. - Tall oil : Tall oil is a post industrial waste product coming from the paper industry and is consisting of vegetable oil and rosin. - Wood flour : Postindustrial bio based soft wood waste from the wood industry, which is milled into flour. - Calcium carbonate : An abundant mineral found in all parts of the world as the chief substance in rocks (i.e., marble and limestone).
-It can be ground to varying particle sizes and is widely used as filler. - Reused Marmoleum : Waste material coming from the Marmoleum production which is reused. - Titanium dioxide : A white pigment produced from the mineral rutile, a naturally occurring form of titanium dioxide.
-The production of the pigment is a large-scale chemical process - Various other pigments : The vast majority of the used colour pigments are iron oxide based. - Jute : Jute fibre is extracted from the stem of the jute plant by floating it in water.
-For yarn production fibre bands are obtained by carding, stretching, spinning, warping and sizing.
-Finally the yarn is woven. - Lacquer : The factory applied lacquer Topshield 2 is a waterborne UV cured double layer factory coating acrylate hybrid dispersion.
+Linseed oil : Linseed oil is obtained by pressing the seeds of the flax plant.
+After filtering a clear golden yellow liquid remains.

+Gum rosin : Rosin is obtained by wounding pine trees.
+The crude gum is collected and is separated into turpentine and rosin by distillation.

+Tall oil : Tall oil is a post industrial waste product coming from the paper industry and is consisting of vegetable oil and rosin.

+Wood flour : Postindustrial bio based soft wood waste from the wood industry, which is milled into flour.

+Calcium carbonate : An abundant mineral found in all parts of the world as the chief substance in rocks (i.e., marble and limestone).
+It can be ground to varying particle sizes and is widely used as filler.

+Reused Marmoleum : Waste material coming from the Marmoleum production which is reused.

+Titanium dioxide : A white pigment produced from the mineral rutile, a naturally occurring form of titanium dioxide.
+The production of the pigment is a large-scale chemical process

+Various other pigments : The vast majority of the used color pigments are iron oxide based.

+Jute : Jute fiber is extracted from the stem of the jute plant by floating it in water.
+For yarn production fiber bands are obtained by carding, stretching, spinning, warping and sizing.
+Finally the yarn is woven.

+Polyolefin foam : A polyolefin is a polymer produced from a simple olefin (also called an alkene with the general formula $C_nH{2n}$ ) as a monomer.

+Lacquer : The factory applied lacquer - Topshield 2 - is a waterborne UV cured urethane - acrylate hybrid dispersion.